Need-Based Grants & Programs

 - In some cases, degree-seeking students may use the Frank O'Bannon grant during the summer while enrolled part-time.
 Refer to the specific guidelines for using the Frank O'Bannon grant during summer terms.

 - Must file the FAFSA by April 15th prior to the academic year of intended enrollment

 Twenty-First Century Scholars Program (Indiana Residents Only)

 The Twenty-First Century Scholars Program is Indiana's early promise program, offering income-eligible Hoosier students.
 The program began in the early 1990's to help Indiana students who would otherwise be unable to attend college.
 Students enroll in middle school and agree to a pledge of "good citizenship" in order to receive the tuition only grant.
 Students enrolled in the program are guaranteed to receive the maximum state grant possible through the 21st Century Scholars Program.
 State funding for this program varies each year.
-The maximum amount to award in the 2013/14 academic year will be $7,528.
 Program requirements and deadlines are similar to those of the Frank O'Bannon Grant shown above.